England Collapse Sets Up Ireland Test Thriller - UrduPoint

 Unexpected opener Leach, who survived a Murtagh maiden on Wednesday, played watchfully but made the most of any loose deliveries.

-The bespectacled Leach, having surpassed his previous first-class best of 66, was dropped twice until eventually a defensive edge was held by Adair off the bowling of Murtagh.
+The bespectacled Leach, having surpassed his previous first-class best of 66, was dropped twice until eventually a defensive edge off Murtagh was held at second slip by Adair.

-England suffered a self-inflicted wound when Joe Denly was run out after being sent back by captain Joe Root when the skipper was already two-thirds of the way down the pitch.
+Joe Denly was then needlessly run out after being sent back by captain Joe Root when the skipper was already two-thirds of the way down the pitch.

-The impressive Adair (3-66) then had Jonny Bairstow lbw for a duck.
+England's slump continued when World Cup-winner Jonny Bairstow was lbw to Adair for his second duck of the match.

-Root, whose 31 took 64 balls, tried to break the shackles by going down the pitch to Adair only to see an edged drive well caught high to his right by the diving Wilson.
+Root, who took 64 balls to make 31, tried to break free by going down the pitch to Adair only to see an edged drive well caught high to his right by the diving Wilson.